JohnboyJovi/study-framework-wiki/HowToUse.md

 * To use packages builds, e.g., CAVE, tick ``Settings --> Project Settings -> Packaging --> Cook everything in the project content directory``

 ## Setup Phases and Factors etc.
-:warning: **If you changed something in the study setup, save the map afterwards, since then the setup is saved to json.
-Otherwise the changes will be overwritten on startup when the json setup is loaded** :warning:
+* Whenever a property of the StudySetup is changed, this change will automatically be saved to a JSON file, by default "StudySetup.json".
+You can also load a different setup file, using the ```Select Setup File```-function, as long as this file is located on the same hard drive.
 * This framework requires a Setup map (e.g., simply the Main level) which is started and contains a study setup, but is not part of the study itself.
 Add a SFStudySetup (``StudyFrameworkPlugin C++ Classes -> StudyFrameworkPlugin -> Public -> SFStudySetup``) actor to this level.
 In the properties section of this actor we can set up the study (which is also on saving the map stored in a json file, which chan be changed and is reloaded on editor start.
 Furthermore there are buttons to storing into and loading from a json file specified, which will be searches in ``ProjectDir/StudyFramework``).
 * Add phases to this setup\
  ![image](uploads/06e2902e6cda1d9dc7994f03ff937145/image.png)\